Choosing a Degree

 Graduate Programs for Working Professionals

 UVA Engineering has a strong history of supporting professionals in Virginia and beyond who know that advancing their careers means advancing their education.
-We offer two master's programs for working professionals:
+We offer online master's programs for working professionals:

 - The Virginia Engineering Online (VEO) Professional Master's Degree program is a collaborative, online part-time degree program offering Master of Engineering degrees in Chemical, Civil, Electrical & Computer, Materials Science, Mechanical & Aerospace, and Systems Engineering.
 Online students learn alongside residential classmates.
 Classes are open to degree students as well as non-degree and visiting students.
 Visit the Virginia Engineering Online (VEO) website for more information.